Andrej123456789/Door-Project/README.md

 Bok..
 Bb..

 If you want do use Python OS 2.0 you need to install psutil.
 Go to CMD and type "pip install psutil".
 Before this, you need install Python.
+Unzip files from ringwormGO Website 2.0 is on ringwormGO GitHub site.